UMDLARS/wormwood/README.md

 This advanced and completely pretend reactor can continue operating until its temperature reaches 5,000 degrees, at which point it will fail catastrophically.
 (In reality, reactors [cannot withstand temperatures much above 1,000 degrees Fahrenheit](https://en.wikipedia.org/wiki/Corium_(nuclear_reactor)).)

+The reactor can also operate in two different modes.
+In the first mode, called realtime, the reactor's temperature and other bits automatically update in the background every second.
+In the second mode, called norealtime, the reactor only updates when you perform an action, and an additional "wait" action is added.
+The default mode is realtime and can be overridden by passing "realtime" or "norealtime" as the first argument to `run.sh`.

 ## the vulnerabilities

 There are many bugs in this program, but in particular there are four classic C-language issues in this program that can cause catastrophic failure of the "reactor".